Zirkonium88/cdk-validator/README.md

 ### Installation in Your CDK App

-For installation we need to add the following packages.
+For installation, we need to add the following packages to our Python project virtual environment.

 ```txt
 # requirements.txt